Walibeiro/Hope/README.md

 * The code should not use the latest edge language feature
 * The code must be clean and commented
 * The code must be formated according to the Object Pascal Style Guide (see http://edn.embarcadero.com/article/10280)
+* The code should be written with portability in mind (Lazarus / Linux, OSX)

+# Downloads

+So far no prebuilt binaries are available.
+However, as soon as the project will reach an alpha state, prebuilt binaries will be made available.

 # License
 This project is licensed under GPL.
 It is mainly because I think development tools should be open to everyone.